Research assistant

 Gergő Ládi received his B.Sc. degree in Computer Science & Engineering from Budapest University of Technology and Economics (BME) in 2015, focusing on media informatics and media security.
 In 2018, he earned a master's degree with honours, also in Computer Science & Engineering from Budapest University of Technology and Economics, specializing in internet services and IT security.
 Since then, he has been working with the Laboratory of Cryptography and System Security (CrySyS), Department of Networked Systems and Services (HIT), under the supervision of Dr. Tamás Holczer.
 His main areas of research are automated protocol analysis and format-preserving encryption methods.
 Gergő is a Certified Ethical Hacker as well as a Microsoft Certified Trainer with several years of experience administering Windows Server environments.

 This BSc course gives an overview of the different areas of IT security with the aim of increasing the security awareness of computer science students and shaping their attitude towards designing and using secure computing systems.
-The course prepares BSc students for security challenges that they may encounter during their professional career, and at the same time, it provides a basis for those students who want to continue their studies at MSc level (taking, for instance, our IT Security minor specialization).
+The course prepares BSc students for security challenges that they may encounter during their professional career, and at the same time, it provides a basis for those students who want to continue their studies at MSc level (taking, for instance, our IT Security major specialization).
 We put special emphasis on software security and the practical aspects of developing secure programs.

 This course introduces security problems in software development: students will learn the most common mistakes in software development and how attackers exploit those mistakes (offensive security).
 Then, students get to know how to mitigate attacks and write secure applications.